grnet/synnefo/docs/pithos.rst

 In effect, we are deduplicating data based on their block hashes, transparently to the users.
-This results to perceived instantaneous uploads when material is already present in Pithos+ storage.
+This results to perceived instantaneous uploads when material is already present in Pithos storage.

 Block-based Storage Processing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Hashmaps themselves are saved in blocks.
 All blocks are persisted to storage using content-based addressing.
-It follows that to read a file, Pithos+ performs the following operations:
+It follows that to read a file, Pithos performs the following operations:

 * The client issues a request to get a file, via HTTP ``GET``.
 * The API front end asks from the back end the metadata